Laakeri/Triangulator/README.md

 # Triangulator
-Implementation of Bouchitté-Todinca algorithm for finding optimal graph triangulations
+Implementation of the Bouchitté-Todinca algorithm for finding optimal graph triangulations